-If there are exceptional circumstances that mean these criteria cannot be met, this must be communicated to the Chair of the Panel in writing at least 48 hours prior to the locality tour taking place.
+If there are exceptional circumstances that mean the above three criteria cannot be met, this must be communicated to the chair of the panel in writing at least 48 hours prior to the locality tour taking place.

-The Chair of the Panel will take these matters into account when deciding whether to visit the property in question during a locality tour.
+The chair of the panel will take these matters into account when deciding whether to visit the property in question during a locality tour.